 Improving the chances of a good outcome

-The mobile stroke units will greatly improve the chances of a good outcome because it allows the physicians back at Stony Brook University Hospital to more rapidly identify if someone is a candidate for a mechanical thrombectomy, which is a procedure to remove clots that block large vessels.
+The mobile stroke unit program greatly improves the chances of a good outcome because it allows the physicians back at Stony Brook University Hospital to more rapidly identify if someone is a candidate for a mechanical thrombectomy, which is a procedure to remove clots that block large vessels.
 The American Heart Association/American Stroke Association now recommends for selected acute ischemic stroke patients to receive mechanical thrombectomy as the standard of care.
 However, an individual must get to a hospital with the physician experts and technology to perform a mechanical thrombectomy early enough to get the most benefit from the treatment.
 With the introduction of the mobile stroke unit program, more people will be candidates for treatment if they are rapidly identified and transported to the nearest comprehensive stroke center early for these time-sensitive interventional therapies.

 David Fiorella, MD, PhD, neurointerventionalist and Co-Director of the Stony Brook Cerebrovascular Center, has been performing mechanical thrombectomies for more than 20 years, and has witnessed the remarkable recovery of many individuals who arrived severely disabled and went home from the hospital independent and disability-free.